Verg-PanLiu/UIUC_cs466/README.md

 # UIUC CS 466 Final Project Spring 2022

-This is the repo for 598DLH final project.
+This is the repo for CS 466 final project.

 - Ruike Zhu
 - Pan Liu